 “A lot of people walk in thinking dentists are very expensive places to begin with-and if it’s overly opulent and glitzy, that can turn some patients off.”-Sam Russell, architect/builder, Create Dental

 That said, consider the service you’re providing.
-A high-end clinic might opt for a more minimalist aesthetic with lots of glass, Translucent Wall Panels and sophisticated furnishings, whereas a smaller, family-friendly practice may choose eye-catching murals, comfy lounges in colourful hues and a dedicated play area.
+A high-end clinic might opt for a more minimalist aesthetic with lots of glass, and sophisticated furnishings, whereas a smaller, family-friendly practice may choose eye-catching murals, comfy lounges in colourful hues and a dedicated play area.
 Ideally, you want to choose a colour palette that’ll complement your logo but neutral tones will generally be okay, says Russell.

 He adds a ‘day spa’ look is definitely on trend at the moment.
 “We’re finding a lot of dentists want those warm tones, natural materials, running water, soft music-anything that’ll relax patients before they get to the treatment room.”